[kernel][s390x] Occasional failures due timeout

 Than https://github.com/os-autoinst/os-autoinst/pull/1166 could help.

-#3 Updated by metan about 2 years ago
+#3 Updated by metan over 2 years ago

 This btw seems to be the same: